Engineering the non-Hermitian Su-Schrieffer-Heeger model with skin effects in Rydberg atom arrays: Effects of disorder on the NHSE SSH model

 Although the synthetic magnetic flux is, in principle, fixed by the lattice geometry and the prescribed laser-phase configuration, unavoidable experimental imperfections introduce small random perturbations to the enclosed flux.
-These fluctuations primarily originate from slow relative phase drifts between the interfering laser beams and weak spatial inhomogeneities in the detuning, both of which modify the complex tunneling amplitudes.
-To model such experimentally relevant effects, we incorporate phase disorder into the non-reciprocal hopping by introducing independent random phase offsets $\delta\phi$ into all hopping channels associated with the $\rm III$ laser (other phase fluctuations in the system can be equivalently accounted for by a gauge transformation and absorbed into the phase of the $\rm III$ laser), leading to the effective Hamiltonian,
+Physically, such phase disorder originates from local phase variations experienced by individual atoms due to residual thermal motion and relative phase drifts among the multiple dressing beams, which can be bounded within $\pi/20$ in current experiments~\cite{PhysRevLett.121.123603,PhysRevA.97.053803,PhysRevLett.124.033603}.
+To model this experimentally relevant effect, we introduce independent random-phase offsets $\delta\phi$ into these channels, leading to the effective Hamiltonian